- Course type: Self-paced

 |NES Physical Education Concept||Percent of NES Physical Education Exam||Approximate Number of Questions||Chapter Lessons|

 |Movement Activities||25%||38 questions||27|

 |The Physical Education Program||25%||38 questions||18|

 NES Physical Education Preparation & Registration

 This study guide covers information needed to pass the NES Physical Education exam.
-You'll review facts on the relationship between wellness and activity, and learn about body systems and how to strengthen them.
-Our instructors will discuss rules and strategies for various sports and activities, and examine how to develop group programs as well as individualized fitness regimens.
-Other lessons look at how to maintain safe environments, and they highlight legal issues that physical education teachers should understand.
-You can assess your learning with short lesson quizzes, a chapter test and a comprehensive course exam.
+You'll review the relationship between wellness and activity and learn about body systems and how to strengthen them.
+Our instructors discuss rules and strategies for various sports and activities and examine how to develop group programs as well as individualized fitness regimens.
+Other lessons look at how to build and maintain physical education programs.

 Registering for the test begins with creating an account on the AEPA website.
-You'll give some information on yourself and your education, then choose a test site and date.
-You can change the date without penalty up to 24 hours before your appointment.
-A confirmation of the test, date and place will be sent to you when your registration is accepted.
-On test day, you need to bring a government-issued photo ID in the name in which your signed up for the test.
+You'll provide some personal information, then choose a test site and date.
+Tests are scheduled on a first-come, first-served basis.
+You can change your test date without penalty up to 24 hours before your exam.
+You must remit payment of exam fees at the time you register.

 You'll be able to view a scaled score immediately after you complete the exam, and a complete score report will be ready within two weeks after the testing date.
 The passing score is 220.
 Only correct answers are scored, so it won't hurt you to guess if you aren't certain of an answer.
 The test is divided into four subject areas, called content domains.
 These content domains aren't timed individually; you can use the allotted three hours as needed.